Yan Gomes Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

+- The Brewers pitching staff is 26th in the league with a collective 8.1 strikeouts per nine innings.

-- The Brewers have the 13th-ranked team ERA across all league pitching staffs (4.08).
+- The Brewers have a 4.10 team ERA that ranks 13th across all MLB pitching staffs.

+- Brewers pitchers combine to give up 108 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).

-- The righty last pitched on Tuesday against the New York Mets, when he went 5 2/3 innings, allowing seven earned runs while giving up seven hits.
+- His last time out came on Wednesday against the New York Mets, when the left-hander threw four innings, surrendering two earned runs while allowing three hits.

-- In seven games this season, the 32-year-old has a 2.85 ERA and 5.5 strikeouts per nine innings, while giving up a batting average of .208 to opposing batters.
+- The 36-year-old has put together a 3.02 ERA and 5.4 strikeouts per nine innings in 11 games this season, while giving up a batting average of .219 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.